Entanglement groups: Discussion and related developments

-To illustrate this consider the super-dense coding discussed in section \ref{sect:superdense}.
+One is free to adopt coordinates that have a direct physical meaning.
+To illustrate this, consider the super-dense coding discussed in section \ref{sect:superdense}.
 One could attempt to do super-dense coding starting from a general state $\ket{\psi} = a \ket{00} + b \ket{11}$ by applying the operators (\ref{denseops}) to the first qubit.
 This produces four states proportional to the combinations $a \ket{00} \pm b \ket{11}$, $a \ket{10} \pm b \ket{01}$.
 These states are generically linearly independent but not orthogonal.
 One can take $0 \leq b \leq 1/\sqrt{2}$ as a coordinate on ${\cal S}_2$.
 The angle between the vectors increases monotonically with $b$, from $0^\circ$ at the tensor product point to $90^\circ$ at the Bell state, so the probability of successfully encoding a two-classical-bit message increases monotonically from $50\%$ at the tensor product point, where there are pairs of messages that can't be distinguished, to $100\%$ at the Bell state, where there are four orthogonal states available to encode the message.
+Thus the probability of successful encoding provides a continuous parameter which can be used to characterize the entanglement of a two-qubit state.

+In general, the appropriate notion of distance from an enhanced stabilizer may depend on the task at hand.
+For example, for a system of $N$ qubits, the probability of failure in the GHZ game can be used to provide a notion of distance from an enhanced stabilizer.
+This example is discussed in sections \ref{subsub:GHZ} and \ref{subsub:generalGHZ}.